SemkiShow/VideoToASCII/README.md

 * Unzip it
 * Copy an mp4 video to the root of the project
 * Run `dotnet run`
 * To convert a video to text, enter s and follow the instructions.
-The conversion proces can take a long time
+The conversion process can take a long time
 * To play the converted video, enter l